top of page

 from other animals.

 c.
-Zip tie the door closed when not feeding.
-Cats can escape and harm
+Zip tie the door closed.
+Cats can escape and harm themselves doing so.

 d.
 Keep the trap on pee pads or newspaper - it will get messy.